Nevoss/form-wrapper-js/docs/guide/validation.md

 One thing to understand, you must reject with **`RuleValidationError`**! otherwise the error will bubble up.
 :::

-You can use `form.isValidating('email')` In case that your `Promise` base validating take some time, the function will return `true` if the `Promise` base validation is still running and `false` if not.
+You can use `form.$isValidating('email')` In case that your `Promise` base validating take some time, the function will return `true` if the `Promise` base validation is still running and `false` if not.

 ## Errors